Insecurity: CSOs oppose govt’s alleged payment of ransom to bandits, kidnappers

 “Their hands are all stained with the revenues from the insecurity challenges, which are all man-made.

-“The only option and best steps to be taken is for government and the service chiefs to be patriotic and come out bold and hard on the insurgents, bandits and kidnappers.
-What they doing anywhere in or near Nigeria territorial forests.
+“The only option and best steps to be taken is for government and the service chiefs to be patriotic and come out bold and hard on the insurgents, bandits, and kidnappers.
+What they doing anywhere in or near Nigeria’s territorial forests.

-“The government must be sincere and come all out to destroy such elements without mercy with the view to ending it ones and for all.
+“The government must be sincere and come all out to destroy such elements without mercy with the view to ending it once and for all.
 No to ransom!”

 “It is totally wrong for the government at any level including individuals to pay ransom to criminals.